 - And, yes, management there proudly showed me their offices.
 They couldn't stop beaming about them.
 I looked at it and wanted to run away as fast as I could.

 - Misunderstanding their costs.
 The concept of fully loaded cost for an engineer is basic accounting and its simple.
 You take your salary for an engineer and you multiply it by 1.5 (or 2.0 depending on your benefit structure).
 1.5x salary is generally what it costs you to employ an engineer and that includes vacation, benefits, equipment, etc. Let's you have a 6 person engineering team with everyone making the same $125,000 salary.
 So your cost per engineer is 125,000 * 1.5 or $187,500 per person.
 Since these are full time people they get vacation so you divide that by 52 and you get your cost per week or $3605 per week.
 Now multiply that by 6 and your cost for your engineering department is $21,630 / week.
 Now, here's the hard part.
 Go to the bank and take out $21,630 dollars and put it in a fireplace and burn it.
 Guess what – that's what it means when you have an unproductive week in your engineering department.
 I can not tell you the number of places I've seen engineers sitting around and waiting for specifications.
 I don't care whether your financing came out of your own pocket or from venture capital but if you don't have the hutzpah to burn $21,630 in a fireplace then you should never have engineers waiting on specifications.
 And if you're a product manager then I'd strongly encourage you to read this paragraph about 3 times over until it imprints on your brain.
 Because product managers don't typically report to engineering the concept of what an engineer costs is obvious but not something that they think about.
-A product manager doens't see the engineering budget and the $?"
+A product manager doens't see the engineering budget and the \($ for an engineer doesn't come out their pocket so this isn't easy for them.
+Personally I always look at week of an engineering team and ask myself - "Welp.
+Was this week worth X\)$?"
 And if it wasn't I want to kick myself.
 Oh and there's also opportunity cost which in a startup is even greater than explicit out of pocket cost…

 - We're moving too fast for process.
 I cannot tell you how many times I've heard this.
 Yes I understand a full scrum approach may not be right but without some kind of process all you end up with is inefficient hacking where people are given conflicting marching orders three times a day.
 You don't need Jira for process.
 Just some kind of basic ticketing system will do and a commitment to use it.
 If you don't want to spend any $$$ then there's always Github Issues which is free with your github account.